available in Zimbabwe

 Overview

 However, Zimbabwe is a country with much more to offer than its most famous water feature.
 Visitors choosing a safari have a huge range of options in a host of natural habitats untouched by the political upheavals of past decades.
 From the mountains and forests of the Eastern Highlands, the granite hilltops in Matopos to the mopane woodlands of Hwange and the waters of Lake Kariba, there is plenty here to enjoy.
+Essential travel tips for Zimbabwe include packing appropriate clothing for varying climates and ensuring your vaccinations are up to date before departure.

 Zimbabwe’s best known nature reserve, as well as its largest (14,600km²) and oldest (established in 1928), is Hwange National Park.
 With its huge variation in vegetation, including Kalahari sands and mopane woodland hills and valleys, Hwange is home to more than 400 bird species and 100 species of mammal.
 These include lion, rhino and leopard, and in particular, large herds of elephants, rivalling that of neighbouring Botswana.
 Easily accessible to visitors, most of the camps are found along the northern fringe of the park and offer of variety of price ranges and styles.